RivasMario/WorkingScripts/Linux_Basics_for_Hackers_notes.md

 lsblk = list block, similar to fsdiosk -l, show devices and their partitionsno privileges to run. also shows legacy that isnt present and where they are mounted.
 Will show drives but also the drives and partitions in a tree. where they are mounted, just / is root /media is the media drive.

 \\Mounting and Unmounting\\
+most new linux distros automaount storage devices. must be first physically attached then logically attached mount comes from days when storage tapes had to be physically mounted ot computers. mount point where tey are attached. two main are /mnt and /media.
+Hard drives are usually mnt and flash are in media but can be anywhere.

+\\Mounting Storage Devices Yourself\\